-Despite being a major player in the region, it is said that India’s foreign policy in West Asia lacks vision and is nearly moribund.
-Critically examine why.
+Despite being a major player in the region, it is said that India’s

 Of late, India had recently lost much ground in these regions due to wide involvement of the West, specially after 9/11.
 India's stance has often vacillated on key issues as is evident from voting patterns in the UN.
 For example India abstained from voting on Libya and did not oppose when the West pushed for regime change.
 In Syria, India did not raise voice against IS Congress's decision to arm moderate Syriam rebels despite India's own bitter past with arming of Taliban.
 India voted against Iran on the nuke issue presumably under the US pressure, despite the engagements like Chabhar port and Delaram Highway.